sytong/frequent-demo/README.md

 # frequent-demo

-`frequent-demo` is an experiment of the visualization of the [frequent-algorithm](https://github.com/buruzaemon/frequent-algorithm) gem.
+`frequent-demo` is an experiment to find ways in visualizing of the [frequent-algorithm](https://github.com/buruzaemon/frequent-algorithm) gem.
+Here we are using text from some of Homer's work (Iliad and Odyssey), feeding the into the frequent-algorithm and capture what are the trending words in the stories.

 This is still a very early implementation.